top of page

 Chefchaouen (ⴰⵛⵛⴰⵡⵏ)

-While the medina of Tetouan is not totally uninteresting, compared to its more celebrated and extremely well-visited neighbour in Chefchaouen (ⴰⵛⵛⴰⵡⵏ, Ashawen), it is very untouristy.
+I have to admit that the medina of Tetouan is not totally uninteresting, compared to its more celebrated and extremely well-visited neighbour in Chefchaouen (ⴰⵛⵛⴰⵡⵏ, Ashawen), it is very untouristy.
 Chefchaouen offers the best photospots in Morocco through its gorgeously beautiful bluish medina.
+Basically instead of white, the whole city is painted blue.

 Chefchaouen blue alleys